martinber/sdl_fungeoid/README.md

 - Fix that the game looks fullscreen on Android and is drawn below the notification bar.

+- Fix that while the load file GTK dialog is open, the game is frozen and inputs are buffered until the dialog is closed, where they are received together at the same time.

 ### SDL Notes

 I'm just copying and pasting the SDL sources into this repo so the Android build